AlanRynne/MPDA_18-AlanGit/input/paper.md

 ![](resources/images/background/shigeruYeojuConstruction.jpg){#fig:shigeruGolfPart width=49%}
 ![](resources/images/background/shigeruYeojuConstruction2.jpg){#fig:shigeruGolfConstruction width=49%}

 Shigeru Ban's Yeoju Golf Resort.
-Right: Pre-assembled complex latice.
+Right: Pre-assembled complex lattice.
 Left: Aerial view of lattice under construction.
 </div>

 Geodesic curves on manifolds and their calculation is also important for this topic [@Surazhsky2005-al;@cheng2016solving,@Polthier1998-dn] as well as the concept of *developability* of surfaces and their discrete counterparts [see @DoCarmo2016kx, and more recently @Stein2018DSF].
 In this publication, all of the geodesics will be generated with the *initial value problem*.